borntofrappe/game-development/Games/Lunar Lander/README.md

 - `startX` and `startY`, two variables describing where the data needs to be displayed.
 Multiple keys are shown from these two initial coordinates.

 - `gapX` and `gapY`, two variables describing the gap between a key and it value (`gapX`), and between successive key-value pairs (`gapY`)

+## State

+The game mixes global variables with a state machine.
+This is with the ultimate goal of having a single world, initialized in `love.load` and then manipulated in the distinct states.